 - Los Angeles-Santiago: 10h 45m.
 Santiago-Los Angeles: 11h 25m.
 Average: 11j 5m

 The duration of the non-stop flight of Sydney-Santiago is 13 hours 22 minutes.
 But the same flight with a stop in Los Angeles is 25 hours 30 minutes, or almost twice the duration.

-If the flat-Earth model is correct, then both flights should have similar duration, and it wouldn’t be twice longer just because you make a stop in a city along the flight route.
+If the flat-Earth model is correct, then both flights should have a similar duration and will not be almost twice as long just because it makes a stop in a city very close to the flight route.